MohamedMehaya/ComputerVision/README.md

 # ComputerVision
-ComputerVision assignments implemented by me and Mohamed Naim during bachelor's
+ComputerVision assignments and project implemented by me and Mohamed Naim during bachelor's